yevzh/CS2303-OSprj1-Android_Process_Tree/README.md

 # CS2303-Project1-Android_Process_Tree

+This is the first project for Operating System in SJTU, semester 2022 Spring.

 The project is composed of 4 sub-problems.

 ## Problem 1: Implement ptree syscall, printing the Android Process Tree in AVD